 Also known as “Gateway to Kerala,” Kochi is a major city in the southern state of Kerala, India.
 Formed over centuries by a diverse foreign authority, such as British, Dutch, Portuguese, Arabs, and Chinese, this city has a glorious past immersed from the colonial story.
 Various cultures are adapted and shape the city’s own cultural identity.
 It becomes one of the most appealing destinations in Kerala, especially its tourist area, Fort Kochi.
-In addition to its historical interest and diverse tourist attractions, one point that makes Kochi unique is its food culture.
+It also features amazing island resorts and Airbnb vacation rentals.
+In addition to its historical interest, accommodations, and diverse tourist attractions, one point that makes Kochi unique is its food culture.
 It is one of the exciting cities to enjoy the famous South Indian cuisine.
 Here is our list of the best street food you must try in Kochi.

 1. Pazham pori (fried bananas)